 I believe that learning emotional resiliency skills with ways of motivating effective action and creating intentional moments of reconnection with the earth and all her inhabitants, feel essential to the wellbeing of our world.

-I hold a certificate in Climate Psychology from the California Institute of Integral Studies in California, USA and offer online and in-person climate resilience courses and support groups.
-These include our 8 week online training Thicket and the Wild Matriarch group focussing on female leadership in climate spaces.
+I hold a certificate in Climate Psychology from the California Institute of Integral Studies in California, USA and offer online and in-person climate resilience courses and support groups such as climate cafés.
+Other group offerings include our 8 week online training CERT and the Wild Matriarch group focussing on female leadership in climate spaces.

 ABOUT Eva